Kulashree26/Kulashree26/README.md

 - 👋 Hi, I’m @Kulashree26
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine learning, Deep learning and Power BI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Linkedin
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/kulashree-more-65643122a

 <!---
 Kulashree26/Kulashree26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.